Dow 26,000: The stock market is a runaway freight train

 Seven trading days.
 That's how long it took the Dow to rocket from 25,000 to 26,000.

-The market's latest milestone, reached on Tuesday just after the opening bell, easily sets the record for the fastest rise between 1,000-point barriers.
+The market's latest milestone came just after the opening bell Tuesday and easily set the record for the fastest rise between 1,000-point barriers.
 The Dow has been around for 121 years.

+The trip above 26,000 was brief: The Dow lost altitude throughout the day and closed down, erasing a gain of nearly 300 points.
+There wasn't an obvious catalyst for the pullback.

-The Dow has spiked almost 8,000 points, or about 42%, since President Trump's election.
+Still, the Dow has spiked more than 7,000 points, or about 40%, since President Trump's election.
 The stock market boom reflects enormous excitement on Wall Street about record corporate profits and strong economic growth at home and abroad -- all of which could be boosted by the GOP tax overhaul.

-"The market has certainly come out of the gates fast in 2018 after a stellar 2017," said Art Hogan, chief market strategist at Wunderlich Securities.
+"The market has certainly come out of the gates fast in 2018 after a stellar 2017," said Art Hogan, chief market strategist at B. Riley FBR.

 It's true that 1,000-point milestones come easier at these lofty levels.
 On a percentage basis, it's just not nearly as big of a move as it was from 10,000 to 11,000.

 Still, the relentless surge is raising concern even among some bulls that things are getting out of hand.
+That thinking may explain the more cautious tone in afternoon trading.

 Ed Yardeni, president of investment advisory Yardeni Research, told clients in a report on Tuesday that he believes the market is in a "melt-up."
 That's a rapid price increase based on emotion -- fear of missing out on gains -- rather than on old-fashioned fundamentals.